Create your signature pizza with homemade pizza dough! Impress your friends with this simple recipe and throw a make-your-own-pizza party!

 You can also freeze them (place each one in a Ziploc bag first).

-This dough will need about 12 minutes in a preheated oven (430°F/220°C).
-To see if the pizza is ready, check the bottom – if it is brown, you can take it out.
+- This dough when rolled out thin will need about 12 minutes in a preheated oven (400° Fahrenheit/200° Celsius).
+To see if your pizza is ready, check its bottom – if it is golden brown, you can take it out.